-Observe and analyze the way in which visual elements in Lawrence’s painting establish tone and meaning
+Determine how visual elements in Lawrence’s painting establish tone and meaning.

-Examine, analyze, and discuss how Johnson’s use of imagery and her word choices create characterization, tone, and meaning
+Examine Johnson’s use of imagery and to determine how her word choices create characterization, tone, and meaning.

-Weigh how Dunbar uses symbolism to convey an argument about the role of African Americans in the late 1800s
+Evaluate Dunbar's use of symbolism to convey an argument about the role of African Americans in the late 1800s.

-Consider how the painting and poems comment on at least one aspect of life in America
+Examine the extent to which the painting and poems comment on at least one aspect of life in America.